 With so many different variables in play, ICM calculations are extremely complicated, which is why you can’t be expected to make exact calculations while playing.

-Instead, practicing the model with an ICM poker solver is a great way to become a better tournament poker player and make better decisions during the late stages of tournament play.
+Instead, practicing the model with an ICM poker solver is a great way to improve your tournament poker play and make better decisions in the late stages of tournament play.

 The best poker tournament players in the world spend hundreds of hours studying ICM.